May Day can’t be a good day when new taxes come into force - EFL to government

 He said among other things that “800,000 workers were affected by pay reduction.”

-He further revealed that poor housing for workers and delay in negotiation of national minimum wage are among some of the concerns of workers that the president must deal with.
+He further revealed that poor housing for workers and delay in the negotiation of the national minimum wage are among some of the concerns of workers that the president must deal with.

 - Read all related articles